unicef/hope-country-workspace/docs/src/interfaces.md

 The primary interface for data collection and processing, offering an enhanced user experience with additional workspace features.

-#### Households Page / Individuals Page

-Displays a list of households and individuals related to the selected program, with filtering options and the ability to validate the entire program.

-When selecting an item, you can view or edit the imported data by columns, make necessary corrections, and validate the data for the chosen entry to detect any potential issues.

----

 #### Program page

 Provides complete information about the selected program, along with available actions accessible via buttons, including: